ParaCoToUl/noarr-pipelines/docs/hub.md

 ## The flow of envelopes

-You already have a decent idea of how envelopes flow though a hub, now we will go over it once more in full detail.
+We already have a decent idea of how envelopes flow though a hub, now we will go over it once more in full detail.

-**Allocation:** Envelopes are explicitly allocated right after you create a hub.
+**Allocation:** Envelopes are explicitly allocated right after we create a hub.
 Their size is the same for all envelopes in one hub and it is provided through the constructor of the hub.
-By the manual allocation you specify how many of them should be available for what device.
+By the manual allocation we specify how many of them should be available for what device.

 ```cpp
 auto my_hub = Hub<std::size_t, float>(